-Gordon sits on the boards of Zelda Therapeutics, #illegallyhealed, Daya Foundation, International Cannabis Standards Board (ICSB), Hmbldt, and New Frontier.
-She has presented at multiple CME-accredited medical conferences, including Patients Out of Time 2014, and led a 3.5 hour course along with Drs Cristina Sanchez, Manuel Guzman, and Joe D. Goldstrich most recently at POT 2016.
-Gordon has spoken at medical cannabis conferences in Australia, Costa Rica, Chile, the Czech Republic, Israel, as well as other events throughout the USA and worldwide.
-This includes CannMed held at Harvard Medical School in April 2016, and Medical Marijuana for Professionals 2014.
+Gordon sits on numerous boards, including Zelda Therapeutics, Orion Partners.ai, CannPal, hmbldt, and Daya Foundation.
+She has presented at multiple CME-accredited medical conferences, including Patients Out of Time 2014, 2016, and 2017, as well as medical cannabis conferences in more than 10 countries.
+These include CannMed held at Harvard Medical School in 2016 and 2017, CannaTech 2016 in Israel.
 Her work is featured in the upcoming documentaries, “Weed the People”, “Mary Janes: The Women of Weed”, and in Joe Dolce’s book, “Brave New Weed”.

 When building the cannabis industry from the ground up, why is gender parity (having at least 50% women) so important?

 Because the cannabis industry encompasses every sector of the economy – food, medicine, energy, textiles, etc., and each of these sectors has the potential for enormous growth.
 There will be no need to break into these industries if we are there at the beginning.
 It is far more difficult to shatter barriers than it is to avoid their creation.
 Less negative momentum to counter.